The Top 15 Fastest-Growing Agency and Fractional Job Titles in 2026

 What these roles have in common: modern delivery creates finance complexity

-These roles are powerful because they plug into outcomes fast.
-But they also trigger the same operational friction:
+These roles plug into outcomes fast.
+But they also create the same operational friction:

 Why traditional invoicing breaks for fractional and micro-agency teams